rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 [^12]: This is a very basic approach to handling parse errors.
 Production-grade parsers will usually report errors, ignore them, and continue parsing.
 This is to catch as many errors as it can so that the programmer doesn't have to recompile to find more errors.

 [^13]: What better way to visualise AST than with s-expressions?
-When you read a lisp program, you're looking directly at the program's AST, which is just a lisp data structures!
+When you read a lisp program, you're looking directly at the program's AST, which is just a lisp data structure!
 This is what clojurists often mean when they say "It's just data".